James Reston: Awards

 Reston won the Pulitzer Prize twice.
 The first was in 1945, for his coverage of the Dumbarton Oaks Conference, particularly an exclusive series that detailed how the delegates planned to set up the United Nations.
-Decades later, he revealed that his source was a former New York Times copy boy who was a member of the Chinese delegation.
+Decades later, he revealed that his source was a copy boy with The New York Times who was a member of the Chinese delegation.
 He received the second award in 1957 for his national correspondence, especially "his five-part analysis of the effect of President Eisenhower's illness on the functioning of the executive branch of the federal government".

+In 1955, he was given the Raymond Clapper Memorial Award by the American Society of Newspaper Editors.

 In 1986, he was one of twelve recipients of the Medal of Liberty.
 He received the Presidential Medal of Freedom in 1986 and the Four Freedoms Award in 1991.

 He was also awarded the chevalier of the Légion d'honneur from France, the Order of St. Olav from Norway, Order of Merit from Chile, the Order of Leopold from Belgium, and honorary degrees from 28 universities.